suleyman-tankisi/IBM-Data-Science-Proffesional-Certification/README.md

 # IBM-Data-Science-Proffesional-Certification
-The final capstone project showcasing the skills I have learnt while completing this certification from IBM.
+The final capstone project showcasing all of the skills I have learnt while completing this certification from IBM.